 Many factors determine control loop speed.
-Typically, the conversion time of the ADC and the computation time of the MCU are the two major factors that dominate the time constant of the loop.
+Typically, the ADC's conversion time and the MCU's computation time are the two major factors that dominate the time constant of the loop.
 DAC settling time is rarely a dominant factor because ADC conversion times usually exceed DAC conversion times.
 DAC offset, gain, and linearity errors can slow the loop down only during the start-up.
 Once the loop reaches its steady-state operation, these errors do not affect loop speed any further.
 Depending on the ringing characteristics of the loop's transfer function, DAC glitches can also slow the loop down.
-With its 1 MSPS (small-signal) maximum data update rate, DAC7553 can support high-speed control loops.
-Ultralow glitch energy of the DAC7553 significantly improves loop stability and loop settling time.
+With its 1 MSPS (small-signal) maximum data update rate, DAC7552 can support high-speed control loops.
+Ultralow glitch energy of the DAC7552 significantly improves loop stability and loop settling time.